Company waste management: what needs to be put in place

 Penalties for abandonment of waste

-The fact ofto abandon, deposit or cause to be deposited waste is liable to a criminal penalty.
-It's from 4 years in prison and €150,000 of fine (natural person) or €750,000of fine (legal person).
+The fact ofto abandon, deposit or cause to be deposited waste shall be punished by a maximum of 4 years in prison and €150,000 of fine (natural person) or €750,000of fine (legal person).

 FYI

 In order to ensure compliance with their obligations, companies must determine the characteristics of their waste.
-Specifically, for each waste item, it is necessary to:
+Specifically, for each waste, it must be determined whether it is:

-- Determine if this is a waste to be sorted at source (paper, metals, plastics, glass, wood, bio-waste, mineral fractions and plaster)
+3. Waste to be sorted at source (paper, metals, plastics, glass, wood, bio-waste, textiles, mineral fractions and plaster).

 What is hazardous waste?